 - Add a software project.
-This has Arduino libaries included by default.
-The IDE will setup everything for you so you can start programming immediatly.
+This has Arduino libraries included by default.
+The IDE will setup everything for you so you can start programming immediately.

 - Try out your software by pressing on the green run button which compiles the project and downloads it to your FPGA.
 You will find a new tutorial for this here in the coming days.

 We have big plans with this for the future.
-You will be able to install libaries, drivers, device supports, custom toolchains for different implementations of softcore processors and other usefull stuff just by a few clicks without the need to leave the IDE.
+You will be able to install libraries, drivers, device supports, custom toolchains for different implementations of softcore processors and other useful stuff just by a few clicks without the need to leave the IDE.